zcorpan/html-parser-book/manuscript/1-introduction.md

 You may have come in contact with an SGML parser when validating your markup, for example at validator.w3.org.
 Up to and including HTML4, it used a DTD-based validator for HTML, which used an SGML parser.
 The example above would thus validate but not work in browsers.
 More recently, validator.w3.org started to emit warnings whenever the SHORTTAG feature was used.

 As an interesting aside, when using the XML "/>" syntax in HTML, according to SGML rules it would trigger the SHORTTAG feature.
-When used on a void element, the slash just marks the end of the start tag, and the “>” is text content.
+When used on a void element, the slash just marks the end of the start tag, and the ">" is text content.
 Therefore, the following are equivalent:

-{line-numbers=off}
 ~~~~~~~~
 <link rel="stylesheet" href="style.css" />
 ~~~~~~~~

-{line-numbers=off}
 ~~~~~~~~
 <link rel="stylesheet" href="style.css">>
 ~~~~~~~~

 Note the extra ">" at the end.
-This is equivalent to having the “>” escaped as a character reference:
+This is equivalent to having the ">" escaped as a character reference:

-{line-numbers=off}
 ~~~~~~~~
 <link rel="stylesheet" href="style.css">&gt;
 ~~~~~~~~

 Since the ">" (or &gt;) is text, and text is not allowed in `head`, this implicitly opens the `body` element (the start and end tags of `head` and `body` are optional).
-However, note that web browsers never supported the SHORTTAG feature, and would instead basically ignore the slash, so it has not been any problem in practice to use “/>” on void elements (such as `link`) in HTML.
+However, note that web browsers never supported the SHORTTAG feature, and would instead basically ignore the slash, so it has not been any problem in practice to use "/>" on void elements (such as `link`) in HTML.

 SGML is incompatible with HTML in other ways as well.
 For example, enumerated attributes can be shortened to only the *value* per SGML, but HTML user agents parse it as an *attribute name*.

-{line-numbers=off}
 ~~~~~~~~
 <input checkbox>
 ~~~~~~~~

 ...is per SGML rules equivalent to:

-{line-numbers=off}
 ~~~~~~~~
 <input type="checkbox">
 ~~~~~~~~

 ...but HTML parsers treat it as:

-{line-numbers=off}
 ~~~~~~~~
 <input checkbox="">
 ~~~~~~~~